Support Configuration

 Cantilever Beam

-Cantilever Beams are supported from one end, using a Fixed Support.
+Cantilever beams are supported from one end, using a fixed support.
 This is the only type of support that can be used in this scenario as it offers the moment resistance required for the beam to remain stable.
 If a pinned or roller support was used, it would not offer the moment restraint that the beam would need.
 A good example of a cantilever beam is a shop awning – where the beam is bolted directly into the wall.
 This is also a determinate beam because there are only 3 unknown reactions which, is equal to the number of equilibrium equations available.

 Continuous Beam